vlang/v/doc/docs.md

 fn inlined_function() {
 }

 // The following struct must be allocated on the heap.
-Therefore, it only be used as a
+Therefore, it can only be used as a
 // reference (`&Window`) or inside another reference (`&OuterStruct{ Window{...} }`).
 [heap]
 struct Window {